aimms/documentation/dataexchange/openapi-client.rst

 Generating API clients from an OpenAPI specification
 ----------------------------------------------------

-For any OpenAPI specification file, the function :js:func:`dex::schema::GenerateAPIClientFromOpenAPISpec` will generate a runtime library containing
+For any OpenAPI specification file, the function :js:func:`dex::schema::GenerateClientFromOpenAPISpec` will generate a runtime library containing

 - for every non-exploded schema encountered in the OpenAPI specification file, a module with a collection of identifiers, along with a corresponding mapping, as outlined in the section above